Some physical and chemical indices of clique-inserted-lattices: Introduction

 The rest of the paper is organized as follows.
-In section $2$ and $3$, the expression of the energy and Kirchhoff index of $k$-th iterated clique-inserted-lattices of regular lattices are discussed, respectively.
+The expression of the energy and Kirchhoff index of $k$-th iterated clique-inserted lattices of regular lattices are discussed in sections $2$ and $3$, respectively.
 As an application, we compute the energy per vertex and average Kirchhoff index of the 3-12-12 and 3-6-24 lattices.
-In section $4$, we show that, given $Z_{H}$ as the entropy of spanning trees of a $r$-regular lattice $H$, the entropy of spanning trees of $C^k(H)$ (the $k$-th iterated clique-inserted graph of $H$) is given by $r^{-k}(z_{H}+s\ln{r(r+2)})$ where $s=(r/2-1)(r^{k}-1)/(r-1)$.
-We will also show that when $H$ is cubic, the free energy per dimer of the $C^k(H)$ is $\frac{1}{3}\ln{2}$.
-In section $5$, we will construct new families of expander graphs from known ones by clique-inserting.
+In Section $4$, we show that, given $z_{H}$ as the entropy of spanning trees of an $r$-regular lattice $H$, the entropy of spanning trees of $C^k(H)$ (the $k$-th iterated clique-inserted graph of $H$) is given by $r^{-k}(z_{H}+s_k(r)\ln{r(r+2)})$ where $s_k(r)=(r/2-1)(r^{k}-1)/(r-1)$.
+We will also show that when $H$ is cubic, the free energy per dimer of $C^k(H)$ is $\frac{1}{3}\ln{2}$.
+In Section $5$, inspired by the Liu and Zhou's work \cite{kn:LZ}, we show that by applying clique-insertion operation iteratively on an expander family, new families of expander graphs can be obtained.
+We propose clique-inserting as a modification to extend the size of computer networks, with their expansion properties being preserved to a certain degree.